Dipti2021/Code_Quiz_DR/README.md

  * One CSS Page: style.css, which included a minimal styling required for the  html code
  * Two JS Pages: script.js and quiz.js, where the first file contains all the necessary declarations, conditions, storage formats and functions while the later has all the    set of questiond required to be answered

-  All thhe js and css files are linked to the main html file
+  All the js and css files are linked to the main html file